All about Free Trials

 - Network streaming – large networks such as HBO will make their content available live and on demand through a free trial service.

 - Sport – as it says on the tin, streaming your chosen sports.

-- Mixed – some services then mix these two services
+- Mixed – some services that have a mix of the other categories

 - Disney – 7 days